brigonzalez/DORAmeter/README.md

 ![](.github/assets/DORAmeter-logo-MKII@260.png)

-I chose a spinning top because of the balance that the DORA metrics measure between speed and accuracy.
+Like a spinning top, the DORA metrics measure between speed and accuracy.
 It's speed metrics are Deployment Frequency and Lead Time.
 It's accuracy metrics are Mean Time to Restore and Change Failure.
 Too much focus on speed or accuracy and your app will degrade in performance.
 A good balance will keep the top spinning.

 ### Coverage